 Sometimes we over-recommend based on past experience.
 Sometimes the manufacturer under-recommends based on engineering predictions.
 The point is that there are many examples where we were right and they were wrong, and vice versa.
 So, can you count on us always being right?
 No. However, you can count on us having your best interest at heart.
 And as always, no pressure.
 It’s your car, and we’re happy to service it in any way you see fit.
 Now on to the old article.

-The 30K service on the second generation Prius is a pretty small service if you only do the items listed in the Scheduled Maintenance Guide.
+The 2004-2009 Prius 30K service is a pretty small service if you only do the items listed in the Scheduled Maintenance Guide.
 It’s just some inspections, tire rotation (without balance), air filter, cabin filter, and an oil change & filter.
 A truly tiny 30K!

 We feel that your Prius will last a lot longer if you do more than the skimpy service in the maintenance guide.
 We recommend that you replace the WS transaxle fluid, inverter coolant, ICE coolant, and flush the brake fluid in addition to the standard items.
 It also might be a good idea to balance the two tires rotated to the front with every service, so that every tire is balanced on a 10K schedule.